Representation For Employees Facing Overtime And Wage Violations

 We expect to be paid for the work that we do, but sometimes employees are uncertain whether they are entitled to overtime.
 Regardless of whether you are a salaried or hourly employee and regardless of your field, you need to be paid for the work you do.
 Contact an experienced Fairfax overtime disputes lawyer to protect your rights.

-At the law office of Hogan & Pritchard, PLLC, we help employees understand whether they are entitled to overtime, and we advocate on their behalf to resolve wage disputes.
+At Hogan & Pritchard, PLLC, we help employees understand whether they are entitled to overtime, and we advocate on their behalf to resolve wage disputes.
 We represent employees in a range of wage disputes, including:

 - Not paying overtime